 How to be an even better leader than you already are (& increase team performance in the process)

-For some of us it happened quick, others might have had some time to grow into it and yet others again never thought they would be one, until they were.
-What am I talking about?
-Being a leader.
-The head of a team.
-Managing a workforce.
+For some of us it happened quick, for some it took time to grow into it, and others never thought they would be one until they were...

-So many business owners got thrown into the leadership role.
-They had this great idea for a company, it takes off and from one day to the next (at least seemingly) they have a whole team in place and they are supposed to be this kickass, inspirational, highly efficient leader.
+Business owners usually get thrown into the leadership role.
+They have this great idea for a new company, it takes off, and from one day to the next (at least seemingly) they have a whole team in place that they are supposed to lead.

-Luckily enough being a great leader isn’t something that you have to be born as but it’s a set of skills that can be acquired and practiced.
-Surely for some it comes more natural, others need to work on it a little harder, but it surely is possible for everyone.
-Given that you want it and you are willing to put in the work.
-Unfortunately the greatest functioning teams on earth weren’t just born out of luck or coincidence but hard and focused work.
+Luckily enough, being a great leader isn’t something that you have to be born with but a set of skills that can be acquired and practiced.
+Sure - for some it might come as more natural than others, but becoming a great leader is possible for everyone.
+What aspiring leaders need to understand is that the way to get there is through hard and focused work.

-There are 101 things you can do to become a better leader: from more logistical things, to being a good example, to having team building exercises.
-Over the next few minutes you will read about the 3 shifts that I find the most important when it comes to having the greatest impact on your team’s performance (& with that creating more efficiency, more motivation and better results):
+There are 101 things you can do to become a better leader: from being more logical, to becoming exemplary, to having more team building exercises...
+Over the next few minutes you will read about 3 important shifts that will impact your team’s performance for the better and, therefore, create better efficiency, motivation, and results.

-In order for that to work you need to share your vision, your goals for your company and actively integrate your team members into this vision.
-Making sure that at all times they understand how their part in the team contributes to the bigger picture.
+In order for this shift to work you need to be sure you are sharing your vision, your goals for the company, and actively integrate your team members into your perspective.
+Strive to make your team members understand how their contribution in the team forms part of the bigger picture.

 If you feel like team communication is the biggest issue (stealing you time and killing money) make sure to check out this post about two simple shifts to crack your team’s communication

-Of course everyone’s productivity and efficiency is boosted differently but simply said: We all thrive off of positive affirmation, being acknowledged for our efforts.
-Of hearing an ‘Awesome work!’ or just a genuine ‘Thank you’ for when we jumped in and helped out.
+Of course everyone’s productivity and efficiency is boosted differently, but, simply said, we all thrive off of positive affirmation and being acknowledged for our efforts.
+A simple “thank you” or enthusiastic “awesome work!” goes a long way.

-Especially in bigger corporates it is not uncommon to see leadership take credit for the work of others - that shouldn’t be the case in your company: Give credit where it’s due.
+This is especially true in bigger corporates, where it is not uncommon to see leadership take credit for the work of others.
+This shouldn’t be the case in your company.
+Always give credit where it’s due.

-There we go!
-Implementing these 3 tips and generally being aware of what your leadership style looks like, what you pay attention to and what your team needs will heavily impact your team and team’s performance.
+So there we go!
+Implementing these 3 team management strategies and becoming aware of your leadership style, what you pay attention to, and what your team needs will heavily impact your team and team’s performance.
 Are you ready to brush up on your leadership skills?
 What is the strategy you would want to try first with your team?